 Under the terms of the CARES Act, loan recipients can apply for and be granted forgiveness for all or a portion of the loans granted under the PPP.
+Subsequent to the end of the third quarter of 2020, the Company submitted an application for 100% forgiveness of the PPP Loan.
 Such forgiveness will be subject to approval by the SBA and the lender and determined, subject to limitations, based on factors set forth in the CARES Act, including verification of the use of loan proceeds for payment of payroll costs and payments of mortgage interest, rent and utilities.
 In the event the loan, or any portion thereof, is forgiven, the amount forgiven is applied to outstanding principal.
 The terms of any forgiveness may also be subject to further regulations and guidelines that the SBA may adopt.
-If the loan is not forgiven, we will be required to repay the outstanding principal, along with accrued interest.
-The Company will carefully monitor all qualifying expenses and other requirements necessary to attain loan forgiveness; however, no assurance is provided that the Company will ultimately apply for or obtain forgiveness of the PPP loan in whole or in part.
+If the loan is not forgiven, the Company will be required to repay the outstanding principal, along with accrued interest.
+The Company has and will continue to carefully monitor all qualifying expenses and other requirements necessary to attain loan forgiveness; however, no assurance is provided that the Company will ultimately obtain forgiveness of the PPP loan in whole or in part.

 The PPP loan application required the Company to certify, among other things, that the current economic uncertainty made the PPP loan request necessary to support our ongoing operations.
 On April 18, 2020, the SBA, in consultation with the Department of Treasury, issued new guidance stating that it is unlikely that a public company with substantial market value and access to capital markets will be able to make the required certification in good faith.
 The Company made the certification in good faith after analyzing its financial situation and access to capital and believe that it has satisfied all eligibility criteria for the PPP loan, but the SBA guidance and criteria is subject to interpretation and if the Company is found to be ineligible, the Company could be subject to significant penalties and required to repay the loan.
-If the Company became subject to penalties or are not able to attain loan forgiveness, it could result in harm to its business, results of operation and financial condition.
+If the Company becomes subject to penalties or is not able to attain loan forgiveness, it could result in harm to its business, results of operation and financial condition.

 ITEM 2.
-Unregistered Sales of Equity Securities and Use of Proceeds Not applicable
+Unregistered Sales of Equity Securities and Use of Proceeds

 ITEM 3.
-Defaults upon Senior Securities Not applicable
+Defaults upon Senior Securities

 ITEM 4.
-Mine Safety Disclosures Not applicable
+Mine Safety Disclosures